Two-parameter counter-diabatic driving in quantum annealing: Introduction

-In the present contribution, we propose a method to identify an approximate but enhanced local CD Hamiltonian.
-We introduce a second adiabatic gauge potential taking advantage of a second time-dependent parameter of the Hamiltonian and minimize the operator distance between the exact and approximate CD Hamiltonians to maximize the performance of the latter.
-We test the idea for the $p$-spin model with $p=3$ as the problem Hamiltonian, which is known to be a simple model, yet a hard problem to solve by traditional quantum annealing \cite{joerg2010energy,seki2012quantum,seoane2012manybody,seki2015quantum,nishimori2017exponential,hartmann2019quantum}.
-We demonstrate that our approximate two-parameter CD Hamiltonian leads to clearly enhanced final ground state fidelity and reduced residual energy compared to traditional quantum annealing and the existing method of approximate single-parameter CD Hamiltonian.
-We further show a scaling advantage of the method compared to its traditional counterparts in a certain parameter range.
-Our two-parameter CD Hamiltonian improves the ground state fidelity and residual energy for both, short and longer, annealing times and thus decreases the time-to-solution considerably.
+In the present contribution, we propose a method to identify an enhanced local approximate CD Hamiltonian.
+The latter entails a second adiabatic gauge potential that appears naturally due to the introduction of an additional time-dependent driving function of the Hamiltonian.
+We find its optimal coefficients by minimizing the operator distance between the exact and approximate CD Hamiltonians in order to maximize the performance of the latter.
+This approach generalizes the existing method of single-parameter local CD driving by expanding the search space into a second dimension.
+We test the idea for the $p$-spin model with $p=3$ as the problem Hamiltonian, which is known to be a simple model, yet a hard problem to solve by traditional quantum annealing~\cite{joerg2010energy, seki2012quantum, seoane2012manybody, seki2015quantum, nishimori2017exponential, hartmann2019quantum}.
+We demonstrate that our approximate two-parameter CD Hamiltonian leads to clearly enhanced final ground-state fidelity and reduced residual energy compared to traditional quantum annealing and the existing method of the approximate single-parameter CD Hamiltonian.
+We further show a scaling advantage of the method compared to its traditional counterparts in a certain parameter range in the sense that an exponential time complexity is reduced to another exponential complexity with a smaller coefficient.
+Our two-parameter CD Hamiltonian improves the ground-state fidelity and residual energy for both short and longer annealing times which thus decreases the time-to-solution considerably.
 We note that the modified CD Hamiltonian used in this approach involves only local $\sigma^y_i$ operators, where $i$ is the site index, and can thus be rotated in the spin space at each site such that the result consists only of $\sigma_i^x$ and $\sigma_i^z$ in addition to the original transverse-field Ising Hamiltonian.
-This is nothing but the usual transverse-field Ising model but with unconventional diabatic control of the transverse and longitudinal fields, making it feasible for experimental realization.
+This is simply the usual transverse-field Ising model, but with unconventional diabatic control of the transverse and longitudinal fields, making it feasible for experimental realization.

 The paper is structured as follows.
 In Sec.~\ref{sec_methods}, we introduce the method of finding the two-parameter CD protocol and apply the formulation to the $p$-spin model.
 Numerical tests are presented in Sec.~\ref{sec_results} for the $p$-spin model with $p=3$, and Sec.~\ref{sec_discussion} discusses and concludes the paper.